Kevin-234/cpnt262-a4/README.md

 + Last thing I struggle was footer.
 Whenever I minimize the page it created unknown blank space, but I  just forgot to add justify-content: center and align-items: center; to class wrapper in css.

-+ I also enjoy little bit this assignment because the most of Javascript we learnt in cpnt262 was combine and It was nice to understand how backend and frontend works together.
++ I enjoyed this assignment because the most of Javascript we learnt in cpnt262 was combine and it was nice to understand how backend and frontend works together.